ks982579/rust-zero2prod/README.md

 Suppose it is work talking about the `?` operator.
 If we implement `From<err>` for each variant, we should be able to use the `?`.
+Implementing that actually makes the code much nicer, but you must know exactly the returned error type of every operation to map into your enum.

 ---